rust-lang-ru/book/rustbook-ru/src/ch20-05-sending-requests-via-channels.md

 about the actual values we’re sending down the channel.

 Finally, in the closure run in the thread in `Worker::new`, we use `call_box` instead of invoking the closure directly.
-Now Rust is able to understand that what we want to do is fine.
+Now Ржавчина is able to understand that what we want to do is fine.

 This is a very sneaky, complicated trick.
 Don’t worry too much if it doesn’t